All Products

 Background information

-PostGIS is a spatial extension of PostgreSQL and provides spatial features including objects, indexes, functions, and operators.
+PostGIS is a spatial extension for the PostgreSQL database.
+It provides spatial objects, spatial indexes, spatial functions, and spatial operators for information services.

 Procedure